Gnyblast/tase/README.md

 1. **Master-Agent Architecture**: The master server manages configurations and schedules, while agents execute log management tasks.
 2. **YAML-Based Configuration**: The master server reads a `config.yaml` file to determine agent behavior and scheduling.
 3. **Cron-based Scheduling**: The application uses cron-based scheduling to execute the log management tasks at predefined intervals.
-4. **Truncate Logs**: The application can truncate log files that are older than a specified number of days or exceed a certain size.
+4. **Delete Logs**: The application can delete log files that are older than a specified number of days or exceed a certain size.
 5. **Rotate Logs**: The application can rotate log files, optionally compressing the archived files using the GZip algorithm.
-It can also delete archived logs older than a specified number of days.
+It can also delete archived logs older than a specified number of days or size same as delete action.
-6. **Delete Logs**: The application can delete log files that are older than a specified number of days or exceed a certain size.
+6. **Truncate Logs (Not yet implemented)**: The application can truncate log files that are older than a specified number of days or exceed a certain size.

 ## Installation